Alluxio/alluxio/docs/en/compute/Spark.md

 ### Access Data Only in Alluxio

-First, we will copy some local data to the Alluxio file system.
+Copy local data to the Alluxio file system.
 Put the file `LICENSE` into Alluxio, assuming you are in the Alluxio project directory:

 ```bash